This article was first published on April 28, 2016, and was updated on Nov 22, 2017.

-We look at nine other character-themed cafes in Singapore.
+We look at eight other character-themed cafes in Singapore.

 Singapore's first Hello Kitty themed-cafe opened on May 12, drawing hundreds of people to Changi Airport's Terminal 3, with some in the queue at 7am, hours before the 11.30am opening time.